 I don’t claim that I knew a pandemic was about to sweep over the world.
 But I had known the market had reached a high which was vulnerable to disruption.
 Every 5 to 10 years, an economic recession occurs, with generally the same resultant impacts.
 What differs most frequently is the catalyst which kicks the recession off.
 In this case, it just happened to be COVID-19.

 So what happens next?
 In situations where there is a minor recession, typically the government intervenes to artificially stimulate the economy to get it going again.
 Unfortunately, this has a tendency to set the economy up for a larger downturn at a later date.
 In this recent case, the government provided cash funds and flooded the market with money.
 40% of all the country’s currency has been printed in the last two years!
 In my opinion this is going to lead to inflation, which we’re already seeing, but it will snowball as all this money continues to be disbursed.
-To counter this inflation the government will have no choice but to raise interest rates in response.
+To counter this inflation the government will have no choice but to raise interest rates in response to sell my house fast Long Island.
 This has the effect of limiting the buying power of the public with regard to mortgages.
 Compare this to the 70s and 80s, another time when inflation became an issue and the government raised interest rates to get it under control.

 The real estate market has benefitted from low interest rates for many years.
 The cyclical nature of the market and past history suggests to me that 2022 and 2023 will be good years for real estate and the larger economy.
 But by the second half of 2024 things will start to slow down and the U.S. will see a major economic correction featuring a significant change in interest rates resulting from the government’s current efforts to prevent a major recession.